Updated: Oct 27, 2022

 I, Nick Scott, am the founder of Adventure Trail Gear.
-I have done a business intro a few times now, as I had started with my business Explore The North in 2016, where I started designing fabric products for overland vehicles; then, in late 2017 started to partner with Virgil, and we operated together under the name North Bound Expeditions.
+I have done a business intro a few times now, as I had started with my business Explore The North in 2016, where I started designing fabric products for overland vehicles; then, in late 2017 formed a partnership to bring my product line to North Bound Expeditions.
 I will briefly describe where this all started for those who care to know, otherwise feel free to skip ahead.

 Then I started to realize, anything that I needed for storage and comfort that I could make out of fabric, was possible.
 While clearing land in the winter to build a new house, I thought there must be a better way to carry all my saw and equipment 2 or 300m into the woods with snowshoes on, arms full of bulky cases, bar oil and fuel bottles, tools etc. So I went home, laid my saw down on some fabric and hammered out the chainsaw bag.
 A while later, I had gone through a few stove options for cooking out of the Jeep and got tired of the 1lb propane bottles, so I bought a 5lb one.
-When I looked online and found metal mounting brackets were anywhere from 99 to 150 USD, I almost sh*t myself, then laughed.
-I figured if I could make a bag strong enough to hold a chainsaw I could make one enough to hold a smaller propane tank.
+When I looked online and found metal mounting brackets were anywhere from 99 to 150 USD, I knew a fabric solution could be created.
 So there you have it, the background of almost all designs I have come up with over the years; minus the nitty-gritty concepts of every single feature, but I have probably lost most readers by now.

 My Development through NBX: